hypre-space/hypre/src/docs/usr-manual/ch-misc.rst

 Building the Library
 ==============================================================================

-After obtaining the source code (see :ref:`getting-source`), there are two main ways to build hypre:
+After obtaining the source code (see :ref:`getting-source`), there are three main ways to build hypre:

 1. Using autotools (Configure & Make)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^